cloudmon360/grideye_agent/README.md

 - 'id' is the UUID of the user as gievn in the controller.
 - 'name' is the name of the agent as it will appear in grideye plots.

 As an alternative grideye_agent can be run as a docker container.
+Simply pull the grideye_agnet from DockerHub and pass the needed URL, name and UUID as variables.

+For example: docker run -it -e GRIDEYE_URL=<URL> -e GRIDEYE_UUID=<UUID> -e GRIDEYE_NAME=<name> cloudmon360/grideye_agent

 ## 2. Installation